 - Monitor and record all complaints from residents about neighbors' burn barrels.
 Work with applicable local governments and laws and develop a procedure for responding to complaints.

 - Use gathered data to persuade the county board to pass a ban on garbage burning and burying, if you don't yet have one.

 - Notify offenders that burning garbage is illegal and that they must use local garbage services instead.

 - Meet with garbage haulers in your county to get their input and assistance.
 Every former garbage burner is a potential new garbage service customer for the haulers.
 Will they offer a discounted rate for garbage burners who are willing to give up their burn barrels?
 If so, you've got a burn barrel buy-back program!

-- Your county health department to help educate residents about the health risks associated with garbage burning.
+- Your county health department can help educate residents about the health risks associated with garbage burning.

-- The fire warden and ask them to pass along educational materials to residents seeking burning permits.
+- The fire warden could pass along educational materials to residents seeking burning permits.

-- Township officers to get the word out to rural residents.
+- Township officers can get the word out to rural residents.

 - Promote the program through news releases and local ads.
 Create inserts for the county property tax statements.
 Set up displays at home shows and county fairs.

 - Send informational letters to all county residents with five or more acres of land, who are presumably the most likely to burn or bury their garbage.